What about Evelyn?

 They used several scent dogs in the Peterson’s case and gave credence to the one that could not pass the sniff test but pointed at Laci being at the marina.

 That same dog failed its certification and lost it a year later.
-The other canines did not detect the presence of Laci in the boat, at the marina or in the boat.
+The other canines did not detect the presence of Laci in the boat, at the warehouse, in the truck or at the marina.

 They used the brief affair Peterson had to call him a pathological liar, while the other detectives in the Hernandez’ case, respected due process even if Aguilera told Evelyn he was married only when she announced her pregnancy.